 These projects need:

-Experienced implementation without overhead
+- Experienced implementation without overhead

-Broad understanding without full-service claims
+- Broad understanding without full-service claims

-That's why micro agencies are emerging.
-3-5 experienced professionals who combine the best of both worlds - not from marketing considerations, but out of necessity.
+That’s why micro agencies are emerging.
+3-5 experienced professionals who combine the best of both worlds.
+Not from marketing considerations, but out of necessity.

 The model works because it fits:

-Core expertise plus peripheral vision
+- Core expertise plus peripheral vision

-Direct collaboration at eye level
+- Direct collaboration at eye level

-Backup security through overlapping competencies
+- Backup security through overlapping competencies

-Scalable without unnecessary complexity
+- Scalable without unnecessary complexity

 The market continues to evolve.
 Agencies are experimenting with lean units.
 Freelancers are joining together in networks.

 Projects in medium-sized businesses need neither full-service agencies nor solo players.
 They need flexible, experienced teams that combine continuity and expertise.
+We expand on this in why micro agencies do not need do-it-all overhead.